Mariusthvdb/home-assistant.github.io/source/_components/group.markdown

 You can see list of these groups in  **State** <img src='/images/screenshots/developer-tool-states-icon.png' class='no-shadow' height='38' /> page of the **Developer Tools**.

 Default groups appear in the HOME tab, if not overridden by user views and groups.
 Default groups are hidden by default, so you must [customize](/docs/configuration/customizing-devices/) them to be visible in your custom groups and views.
+Groups with view: 'yes' (tabs)  are also hidden by default. (have attribute hidden: 'true')

 ```yaml
 # Example configuration.yaml to include default groups in custom view